pimsmath/onlinecourses2020/content/courses/2025-2026/modern-biophysics/index.md

 via UBC's media capture system Panopto.
 Annotated notes on pre-distributed PDF slides are made during class using an iPad, recorded in real time, and uploaded to UBC's Canvas server after class, along with links to the lecture recording.

+### Availability
+This course may be open to students at universities outside of the PIMS network.